cantaloupe-project/cantaloupe/README.md

 installed.
 It also supports a wide array of source formats.

 ImageMagick is not known for being particularly fast or efficient, but it is generally quite usable.
-If you can find or compile a "Q8" version of ImageMagick, its memory use will be halved.
+It is highly recommended to find or compile a "Q8" version of ImageMagick, as its memory use will be halved.

 ### KakaduProcessor

-KakaduProcessor uses the `kdu_expand` and `kdu_jp2info` binaries -- part of the [Kakadu](http://www.kakadusoftware.com) toolkit -- to efficiently process JPEG2000 source images.
+KakaduProcessor uses the `kdu_expand` and `kdu_jp2info` binaries -- part of the [Kakadu](http://www.kakadusoftware.com) toolkit -- to efficiently extract regions of JPEG2000 source images.
 This processor performs well even with large JP2s.

 Although it does support some other operations, `kdu_expand` is mainly a decompression tool.
-Cantaloupe uses only its cropping and level-reduction features and performs the rest of the IIIF operations (scaling, rotation, etc.) using either the Java 2D or JAI APIs (configurable).
+Cantaloupe uses only its cropping and level-reduction features and performs the rest of the IIIF operations (differential scaling, rotation, etc.) using either the Java 2D or JAI APIs (configurable).

 Kakadu is not free and the binaries are not included with Cantaloupe.
 It is your responsibility to obtain them by legal means and to comply with the terms